Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Methodology

 In practice, we may also select the rank based on cross validation.
-Suppose the data is split into training and testing samples.
-For any given value of $r\in [m\wedge p]$, we can carry out the $V_{(0)}$ calculation step in either initialization method and then run \prettyref{algo:est} using only the training sample.
-The resulting $\wh{A}$ is then used to calculate the prediction error on the testing sample.
-Thus, we can select the value of $r$ that leads to the smallest prediction error on the testing sample, or the smallest average prediction error if $k$-fold cross validation is used.
-Since both initialization methods and \prettyref{algo:est} are computationally efficient, such a cross validation approach is feasible.
+Suppose the data is split into training and test samples.
+For any given value of $r\in [m\wedge p]$, we may run \prettyref{algo:est} using only the training sample, and the resulting $\wh{A}$ is then used to calculate the prediction error on the test sample.
+Thus, we can select the value of $r$ that leads to the smallest prediction error on the test sample, or the smallest average prediction error if $k$-fold cross validation is used.